 9th grade students only:

-- All other AP Exam Requests will be reviewed prior to the late registration deadline of February 28, 2020.
-The form to request an early exam committee review will be posted at this link on February 1, 2020.
+AP Exam Requests will be reviewed prior to the late registration deadline of February 21, 2020.
+The form to request an early exam is now active here: AP Early Exam Request.

 10th -12th grade students: